-For this project we decided not to put a lot of effort in sensitivity analyses, since it appears from the life cycle impact assessment of the PP pipe system for soil and waste removal in the building that the data and the uncertainty on the data for the most important life cycle phases (raw materials for PP pipes and transportation of these raw materials to converters) are thoroughly discussed during the workshops.
-These data are based on European averages established through PlasticsEurope (PP raw materials - mainly caused by the PP resin production) or based on company-specific knowledge on the way the raw materials are transported to the TEPPFA member companies (averages of different individual datasets from different TEPPFA member companies).
+For this project we decided not to put a lot of effort in sensitivity analyses, since it appears from the life cycle impact assessment of the PP multilayer low noise pipe system for soil and waste removal in the building that the data and the uncertainty on the data for the most important life cycle phases (raw materials for PP multilayer low noise pipes and transportation of these raw materials to converters) are thoroughly discussed during the workshops.
+These data are based on European averages established through PlasticsEurope (PP multilayer low noise raw materials - mainly caused by the PP multilayer low noise resin production) or based on company-specific knowledge on the way the raw materials are transported to the TEPPFA member companies (averages of different individual datasets from different TEPPFA member companies).
 To put a lot of efforts into sensitivity analyses on other life cycle phases having a less important contribution to the overall environmental profile was not efficient to our opinion.
 For this project additional sensitivity analyses will not have much added value.